 March 12, 2013

-This webinar will feature the following presenters:
+This webinar features the following presenters:

 Beverley H. Johnson

 President & CEO - Institute for Patient- and Family-Centered Care

 Beverley H. Johnson is the President/CEO of the Institute for Patient- and Family-Centered Care in Bethesda, Maryland.
 She has provided technical assistance to over 250 hospitals, clinics, health systems, and federal, state, and provincial agencies on advancing the practice of patient- and family-centered care and partnering with patients and families.
 She was a faculty member of the Team Up for Health Project funded by the California Healthcare Foundation, and currently serves as faculty for the Colorado Residency Patient-Centered Medical Home Project.
 Bev has co-authored many books and other publications on patient- and family-centered practice.
 She serves on the Selection Committee for the American Hospital Association-McKesson Quest for Quality Prize and is a member of the Board of Directors for the Patient-Centered Primary Care Collaborative (PCPCC).

 Program and Resource Specialist - Institute for Patient- and Family-Centered Care